AndriiLandiak/thingsboard-device-telemetry-migrator/README.md

 ### Installing ThingsBoard REST API Client

-The ThingsBoard REST API Client helps you interact with ThingsBoard REST API from your Python script.
-With Python Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in ThingsBoard.
+The ThingsBoard REST API Client helps you interact with the ThingsBoard REST API from your Python script.
+With Python Rest Client you can programmatically create assets, devices, customers, users, and other entities and their relations in ThingsBoard.

 The recommended method for installing the REST Client is via pip: